Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and

 We have further found that the raw cell order PDF, $Q(e)$, changes systematically with $\mu$, but hardly at all with the initial state.
 However, all the PDFs also collapse to a single curve under the transformations $Q(e)\to\bar{e}eQ(e)$ and $e\to\left(e-\bar{e}\right)/\bar{e}^2$.
 We note that the collapse cannot be perfect at the large $e$ tail due to the aforementioned constraint of mechanical stability.
-This friction-specific behaviour, which is evidenced by Figures \ref{fig:cPDF_e6} and \ref{fig:vq_vrp}, is hardly noticed at all in Figure \ref{fig:normalized_qe}, demonstrating that the effect of mechanical stability is small compared to the geometrical effect discussed by Frenkel et al. \cite{Fretal08}.
+This friction-specific behaviour, which is evidenced by Figs. \ref{fig:cPDF_e6} and \ref{fig:vq_vrp}, is hardly noticed at all in Fig. \ref{fig:normalized_qe}, demonstrating that the effect of mechanical stability is small compared to the geometrical effect discussed by Frenkel et al. \cite{Fretal08}.

 Our results are significant for several reasons.
 First, they are a step towards a systematic understanding of structural organisation of granular matter in response to a specific packing procedure.
 In particular, they suggest that the structural characteristics of granular matter are best understood via the statistics of cell configurations.
 Second, they make it possible to progress on the statistical mechanics of granular matter, where knowledge of the distribution of the inter-contact vectors, $\vec{r}^q$, is key.
-Third, the results shed light on the common wisdom in the soil mechanics and civil engineering communities that the initial state affects the final relation between $\bar{z}$ and $\phi$ (\cite{Mitchell-Soga-2005,silbert2010,katagiri2014variations}).
+Third, the results shed light on the common wisdom in the soil mechanics and civil engineering communities that the initial state and inter-granular friction affect the final relation between $\bar{z}$ and $\phi$ (\cite{Mitchell-Soga-2005,silbert2010,katagiri2014variations}).
 Our findings show that this relation is directly linked to mechanical stability of the packing backbone - for any specific pack generation process, the initial state and friction affect the fraction of rattlers, which do not participate in the stress transmission.
 Once the rattlers are disregarded, there emerges a unique relation between $\bar{z}$ and the corrected rattlers-free packing fraction $\phi'$.